Communication Security: What Military Level Encryption Means

 As of this writing, the advanced encryption standard (AES) is the current encryption standard.
 It uses a 128, 192, or 256-bitkey.
 A 256-bitkey is more secure than a 128-bitkey.

-Saying military grade encryption illustrates our product’s security without breaking out the jargon.
+Saying military level encryption illustrates our product’s security without breaking out the jargon.
 Although we love discussing the strengths and weaknesses of various well studied and academically accepted algorithms, including AES-256-CCM/GCM, SHA 256, and the elliptic curves P-256 and P-521, we also understand that our customers are not necessarily cybersecurity experts.
-(If you are, let us know.
-We love talking details.)
+(If you are, let us know – we love talking details.)

 Until then, they specific AES-128 for secret information and AES-256 for top secret.
 If an entity handles both secret and top-secret information, use AES-256.
 Therefore, AES-256 is the current defacto standard.

-When we say military grade encryptio n,we mean AES-256 with CCM/CGM as the mainmode of operation.
-Thisis the NSA’s current standard for top-secret information.
+When we say military level encryption, we mean AES-256 with CCM/CGM as the main mode of operation.
+This is the NSA’s current standard for top-secret information (we’ll let you know when this changes).

 What is End-to-End Encryption (E2EE)